wangyu-/udp2raw/doc/build_guide.md

 run `make cross`，the just generated `udp2raw_cross` is the binary,compile done. copy it to your router to run.

 `make cross` generates non-static binary.
 If you have any problem on running it,try to compile a static binary by using `make cross2` or `make cross3`.If your toolchain supports static compiling, usually one of them will succeed.
 The generated file is still named `udp2raw_cross`.

+## Build a full release (include all binaries supported in the makefile)

+1. make sure your linux is amd64 version

+2. clone the repo

+3. make sure you have g++ , make sure your g++ support the `-m32` option; make your your have installed libraries for `-m32` option

+4. download https://github.com/wangyu-/files/releases/download/files/toolchains.tar.gz , and extract it to the right position (according to the makefile)

+5. run `make release` inside udp2raw's directory